earthly/website/blog/_posts/2022-09-26-Flux-vs-Argo-CD.md

 Companies I've worked at during the past 7 years have all used Kubernetes in some way; and the last one, Turbine.ai, adopted it with my lead.
 It's been quite a journey for me since I first encountered the technology in 2015, not long after securing my first full time role as a software engineer at a SaaS startup.
-Back in those days, the only cloud vendor that had a managed public K8s offering was Google Cloud Platform (GKE).
+Back in those days, the only cloud vendor that had a managed public [K8s](/blog/k8s-autoscaling offering was Google Cloud Platform (GKE).
 The tech was fresh and all backend engineers at our company were pretty hyped about migrating to GKE from Heroku.

 Later that year, I moved to a role more aligned with my aspirations of working on distributed data processing pipelines with Apache Spark and had little exposure to K8s for over a year and a half.
-My path eventually lead back to the container orchestrator when I started working with the machine learning team, running ML workflows in our cloud environment.
+My path eventually lead back to the [container](/blog/docker-slim) orchestrator when I started working with the machine learning team, running ML workflows in our cloud environment.
 I recall manually installing and upgrading Apache Airflow (which was the only service I operated) with Helm, all from my development laptop.
 If the templates rendered the release was good to go.

 Fast-forward to my next role where we operated an internal data platform with a more mature development lifecycle.
 I encountered GitOps for the first time here, as backend teams were using Argo CD to deploy their applications.
 It was a radical quality of life improvement over what I'd been practicing previously.
-Automatic change detection, a nice GUI, alerts on failures and a unified delivery approach for all applications instead of pile of deployment scripts; what's not to love?
+Automatic change detection, a nice GUI, alerts on failures and a unified delivery approach for all applications instead of pile of [deployment](/blog/deployment-strategies) scripts; what's not to love?

 Then, I was hired by Turbine.ai, which is a cool biotech startup.
 In the simulation team, we decided to move our workflow orchestrator to K8s, with expectations that other services will follow suit gradually.
 However, there was a problem.
 Backend developers weren't generally practicing DevOps in the company, and even a simple configuration change in a web app deployment often involved a sysadmin in the loop.
 Moving to K8s can be daunting for such newcomers, as they have to learn how to rebuild their existing applications according to cloud native application development principles such as [12 factor app](https://12factor.net); learn the fundamentals of K8s alongside with its limitations and idiosynchronicities, pick up new tools and infrastructure components, etc. Moreover, the [cloud native landscape]([https://landscape.cncf.io])